Introduction to Physics

 |Greater than 1.0|

 Unit analysis is the analysis of the relationship between different physical properties by identifying their fundamental dimensions and units of measure.
-In addition, these properties are monitored as calculations and comparisons are performed.
+These properties are expressed as calculations, and comparisons are performed.

-x = ½ a t2
+x = ½at2,

-meters = (meters/second2)/(second2)
+meters = (meters/second2)/(second2).

-Distance fallen ∝ Time2
+distance fallen ∝ time2

 Original falling distance = (constant) × (original falling time)2